Explainer: Is Trump's post-presidency impeachment trial constitutional?

 By Jan Wolfe

-(Reuters) - The upcoming second impeachment trial of former President Donald Trump, focusing on a charge of inciting the deadly Jan.
-6 storming of the U.S. Capitol by his followers, has prompted a debate over whether the proceeding is constitutional.
+(Reuters) - The impeachment trial of former President Donald Trump on a charge of inciting last month's deadly riot at the U.S. Capitol will begin on Tuesday with arguments over whether the proceedings are constitutional.

-Some legal experts have said it is appropriate to hold the trial after Trump has left office, but there is no clear answer in the U.S. Constitution and no court has ruled on the issue.
-Many Senate Republicans have said they would vote to acquit Trump on that basis.
-Democrats note that the House of Representatives voted to impeach Trump a week before he left office.

-Here is an overview of the once-academic debate that has taken on new importance.
+Trump's legal team has argued the trial is improper under the U.S. Constitution because Trump is now a private citizen, and 45 Senate Republicans cast votes to that effect on Jan.
+26. But many legal experts disagree, and there are likely not enough votes in the Democratic-controlled chamber to halt the trial based on that argument.

 Is there a consensus on whether Trump’s post-presidency trial is legal?